- Digital Gold by Nathaniel Popper. Bitcoin and the Inside Story of the Misfits and Millionaires Trying to Reinvent Money

 It is worth reading for those who are interested in the practical application of this technology.
 The author predicts the democratization of society on the basis of the blockchain.

 In this book, he writes about blockchain as a technological breakthrough that can change global business practices.
 It can be split into two parts: the first is a story about the blockchain, its strengths, and weaknesses.
-In the second part, he explains the causes for the influence of blockchain technology on world society and the growing number of investments in digital currencies.
+In the second part, he explains the causes of the influence of blockchain technology on world society and the growing number of investments in digital currencies.

 Blockchain: Blueprint for a New Economy